Al-Saffah: Caliphate

-As-Saffāh's four-year reign was marked with efforts to consolidate and rebuild the caliphate.
-His supporters were represented in the new government, but apart from his policy toward the Umayyad family, as-Saffāh is widely viewed by historians as having been a mild victor.
+Al-Saffāh's four-year reign was marked with efforts to consolidate and rebuild the caliphate.
+His supporters were represented in the new government, but apart from his policy toward the Umayyad family, al-Saffāh is widely viewed by historians as having been a mild victor.
 Jews, Nestorian Christians, and Persians were well represented in his government and in succeeding Abbasid administrations.
 Education was also encouraged, and the first paper mills, staffed by skilled Chinese prisoners captured at the Battle of Talas, were set up in Samarkand.

-Equally revolutionary was as-Saffāh's reform of the army, which came to include non-Muslims and non-Arabs in sharp contrast to the Umayyads who refused any soldiers of either type.
-As-Saffāh selected the gifted Abu Muslim as his military commander, an officer who would serve until 755 in the Abbasid army.
+Equally revolutionary was al-Saffāh's reform of the army, which came to include non-Muslims and non-Arabs in sharp contrast to the Umayyads who refused any soldiers of either type.
+Al-Saffāh selected the gifted Abu Muslim as his military commander, an officer who would serve until 755 in the Abbasid army.

 Not all Muslims accept the legitimacy of his caliphate, however.
-According to later Shi'ites, as-Saffāh turned back on his promises to the partisans of the Alids in claiming the title caliph for himself.
+According to later Shi'ites, al-Saffāh turned back on his promises to the partisans of the Alids in claiming the title caliph for himself.
 The Shi'a had hoped that their imam would be named head of the caliphate, inaugurating the era of peace and prosperity the millennialists had believed would come.
-The betrayal alienated as-Saffāh's Shi'a supporters, although the continued amity of other groups made Abbasid rule markedly more solvent than that of the Umayyads.
+The betrayal alienated al-Saffāh's Shi'a supporters, although the continued amity of other groups made Abbasid rule markedly more solvent than that of the Umayyads.

-Caliph Abu al-`Abbās `Abdu’llāh as-Saffāḥ died of smallpox on 8 June 754 (13 Dhu al-Hijja 136 AH), only four years after taking the title of caliph.
-Before he died, as-Saffah appointed his brother Abu Ja'far al-Mansur and, following him, the caliph's nephew Isa ibn Musa as his successors; ibn Musa, however, never filled the position.
+Caliph Abu al-`Abbās `Abdu’llāh al-Saffāḥ died of smallpox on 8 June 754 (13 Dhu al-Hijja 136 AH), only four years after taking the title of caliph.
+Before he died, al-Saffah appointed his brother Abu Ja'far al-Mansur and, following him, the caliph's nephew Isa ibn Musa as his successors; ibn Musa, however, never filled the position.